AryanSharma9917/Portfolio-sample/README.md

 ## Install & run

 Make sure you have nodejs `18.0.0` or higher and npm `8.6.0` or higher installed.
-Install dependencies with:
+Install dependencies with these commands:

 ```bash
 npm install